 As we said, they’re essentially the same product.
 LVP stands for luxury vinyl plank.
 The “luxury” is there to differentiate it from older types of vinyl flooring, which we’ll discuss further down.

-LVT stands for luxury vinyl tile, which is, predictably, the exact same thing—but in the shape and look of tiles rather than wood planks.
-It’s not rocket science.
+LVT stands for luxury vinyl tile, which is, predictably, the same thing—but in the shape and look of tiles rather than wood planks.

 Why all the different names?
 Because every manufacturer wants to differentiate their products and make them sound special.